Manuel Cuevas: Nashville

-After nearly 40 years in Los Angeles, Manuel moved his business and family (second wife Susan, and three children Morelia, Manny Jr., and Jesse-Justin) to Nashville, Tennessee.
-"I wanted to see the kids grow healthy and safe, and L.A. started to get a little too tight for me, and too complicated.
-I am thankful for my time there though because that was the place where I made my career flourish."
+After nearly 40 years in Los Angeles, Cuevas moved his business and family (second wife Susan, and three children Morelia, Manny Jr., and Jesse-Justin) to Nashville, Tennessee.
+"I wanted to see the kids grow healthy and safe, and LA started to get a little too tight for me, and too complicated.
+I am thankful for my time there, though, because that was the place where I made my career flourish."

-Manuel's new design space (located at 1922 Broadway) was as equally historical as his designs.
-An old Victorian house near Nashville's Music Row was four stories; three were designated for work space with the main floor designated as a showroom and retail space.
-While in Nashville, with encouragement from the public, Cuevas became interested in designing for the every-day client.
+Cuevas's new design space (located at 1922 Broadway) was as equally historical as his designs.
+An old Victorian house near Nashville's Music Row, it was four stories; three were designated for work space, with the main floor designated as a showroom and retail space.
+While in Nashville, with encouragement from the public, Cuevas became interested in designing for the everyday client.
 In 1989, with the popularity of the California Jacket worn by long-time friend and client Dwight Yoakam, Cuevas offered a limited-edition, similar version of the Hillbilly Deluxe jacket in his Nashville showroom.

-After moving to Nashville, in the late 1990s, Manuel began creating his 50 State Jacket Collection as his gift back to the United States.
-He researched details from each of the fifty states to create the one-of-a-kind collection.
-The collection debuted in 2005 at the Frist Center for the Visual Arts in Nashville.
-Cuevas says the goal is to eventually donate each state's jacket to that state's museum after it has toured the United States and internationally as a collection.
+After moving to Nashville, in the late 1990s, Cuevas began creating his 50-State Jacket Collection as his gift back to the United States.
+He researched details from each of the 50 states to create the one-of-a-kind collection, which debuted in 2005 at the Frist Center for the Visual Arts in Nashville.
+Cuevas says the goal was to eventually donate each state's jacket to that state's museum after it has toured the United States and internationally as a collection.

-In 2005, in an effort to design for the "average Joe", Cuevas worked with his son Manny Jr. to create a men's and women's luxury, ready-to-wear clothing line featured at New York Fashion Week in 2006.
-The limited-piece collection was manufactured in Italy and was the first and only time that Manuel produced any clothing outside of the United States.
+In 2005, in an effort to design for the "average Joe", Cuevas worked with his son, Manny Jr., to create a men's and women's luxury, ready-to-wear clothing line featured at New York Fashion Week in 2006.
+The limited-piece collection was manufactured in Italy and was the first and only time that Cuevas produced any clothing outside of the United States.

-After 25 years at 1922 Broadway, Manuel moved closer to downtown Nashville.
+After 25 years at 1922 Broadway, Cuevas moved closer to downtown Nashville.
 Manuel American Designs opened its new 3,100-square-foot retail space located at the corner of 8th and Broadway, in September 2013.

-On January 24, 2014, Manuel and Maria Salinas Del Carmen were married at the Davidson County Courthouse.
-It was Manuel's fourth marriage.
+On January 24, 2014, Cuevas and Maria Salinas Del Carmen were married at the Davidson County Courthouse.
+It was Cuevas's fourth marriage.